szu-ai/uav-policy-transfer-drl/README.md

 - collision termination is enabled and a collision occurs,
 - timeout is allowed and the step limit is reached.

-<p align="justify">For paper evaluation, the commands usually use route-completion behavior so the episode does not stop too early before all inspection points are visited.</p>
+<p align="justify">For evaluation, the commands usually use route-completion behavior so the episode does not stop too early before all inspection points are visited.</p>

 ---